 The County has also adopted the San Martin Integrated Design Plan in 1995, which contains design guidelines for non-residential uses, drainage issues, circulation issues, and rural residential subdivision and cluster subdivision issues.

 The San Martin Planning Advisory Committee, or SMPAC, is a nine-member committee appointed by the Board of Supervisors to advise the County Planning Commission and Board of Supervisors on land use matters of interest to the community of San Martin.
 The Committee meets monthly on the Wednesday evening prior to the County Planning Commission’s monthly meetings, which occur on the fourth Thursday of the month, unless a special meeting or meeting date is called.
 As part of its meeting agenda, the Committee may consider informational updates regarding planning issues in San Martin, and it also provides advisory recommendations to the Planning Commission regarding proposals for major subdivisions and conditional use permit applications.

-For more information regarding the San Martin Planning Advisory Committee, contact Bill Shoe, Principal Planner, or Colleen Oda, Planner III and agenda coordinator.
+For more information regarding the San Martin Planning Advisory Committee, contact Bill Shoe, Principal Planner.